-We have submitted Optimal admission control for many-server systems with QED-driven revenues, and it is currently under review.
-It is joint work between Jaron Sanders, Sem Borst, Johan van Leeuwaarden, and Guido Janssen.
+We have submitted Almost Sure Convergence of Dropout Algorithms for Neural Networks, and it is currently under review.
+This is joint work between Albert Senen-Cerda and myself.

 We have revised